 A survey of American dramas from O'Neill, Miller and Hellman to the works of Wendy Wasserstein, John Guare, and John Patrick Shanley.
 Theatre History will be considered in terms of leading actors, plays and political and social events of different time periods.

-In this course, students will explore using relaxation and articulation to creat a more effective sound.
+In this course, students will explore using relaxation and articulation to create a more effective sound.
 Using techniques based on the work of Kristin Linklater, the class will focus on freeing the natural voice and finding a signature sound.
 Analysis of classical texts and public speaking skills will also be addressed.

 This course will focus on stage makeup as used to accent natural features on the face, or to create a character through the distortion of natural features.
 There will be sections on special effects, ethnic makeup, period makeup, and gender reversal.